minio/docs/source/object-retention/bucket-versioning.rst

         :mc:`target bucket <mc version ALIAS>` on which to disable versioning.

 Objects created while versioning is suspended are assigned a ``null`` :ref:`version ID <minio-bucket-versioning-id>`.
-Any mutations to an object while versioning is suspended results in overwriting that ``null`` versioned object.
+Any mutations to an object while versioning is suspended result in overwriting that ``null`` versioned object.
 MinIO does not remove or otherwise alter existing versioned objects as part of suspending versioning.
 Clients can continue interacting with any existing object versions in the bucket.